We need a national dementia strategy

 - Jim Mann

 Read more about what a national dementia strategy means to Jim >

 Tools & links

-On March 28, 2017, Bill C-233, the National Strategy for Alzheimer’s Disease and Other Dementias Act, is adopted in the Senate at second reading.
+On February 7, 2017, Bill C-233, the National Strategy for Alzheimer’s Disease and Other Dementias Act, was introduced in the Senate at first reading.
 What is Bill C-233?

 Read the Senate Committee report: Dementia in Canada: A National Strategy for Dementia-friendly Communities